GoLearnToCode/kiei925-spring17/weeks/1/reading.md

 This class works differently than any class you’ve ever taken before.

-If you want to succeed, you will also need to work differently than you ever have before.

 * Class time is for learning the big, important ideas.
 Homework time is for learning the details.
 * DO NOT furiously take notes while I'm speaking.
 Trust me on this.
 Listen actively and just try to understand the big idea.
 Take notes for details during the lab times instead.
 * When I’m demonstrating something, your only job is to focus so that you can ask a question.